Dehradun Railway Station

-16. Torch with extra set of cells (head lamps preferable).
+16. Torch with an extra set of cells (headlamps preferable).

 17. Personal toilet kit (minimal) and toilet paper.

-18. Although we carry first-aid kit, we recommend you carrying a personal medicine kit.
+18. Although we carry the first-aid kit, we recommend you carry a personal medicine kit.
 If you are travelling with friends, you can share one amongst 2-3 people.

-20. Slippers / sandals (for walking around campsite, you can share this with tent mates).
+20. Slippers/sandals (for walking around the campsite, you can share this with tent mates).